 Agents forgot mid-conversation

 When context windows filled up, the eviction system removed older messages.
-But the rehydration system only looked at the last 5 turns — missing critical context from earlier in the conversation.
+But the rehydration system only looked at the last 5 turns, missing critical context from earlier in the conversation.
 Agents would "forget" decisions made 20 minutes ago.

-Fix: Replaced positional lookup with semantic vector search across ALL evicted content.
+Resolution Path Replaced positional lookup with semantic vector search across ALL evicted content.
 Now always-on (not keyword-triggered).
 Used Google AI embeddings (free tier) to keep costs at zero.
 Evicted content is stored losslessly in Cloudflare R2.

-996+ commits as sole architect.
+1,500+ commits as sole architect.
 372 database tables covering memory, traces, evaluations, and analytics.
 10+ GitHub Actions CI/CD pipelines for automated testing and deployment.

 Increased AI task completion rates from 40% to 86.7% through automated pattern extraction and outcome tracking.
 Continuous improvement via the Golden Loop feedback mechanism.

-Developed 4 custom algorithms: Cache-Preserving Passthrough, Delta-Prometheus Convergence Evaluator, Active Forgetting Engine, and Semantic Rehydration — each solving a specific production failure mode.
+Developed 4 custom algorithms: Cache-Preserving Passthrough, Delta-Prometheus Convergence Evaluator, Active Forgetting Engine, and Semantic Rehydration. each solving a specific production failure mode.

 Created a business logic extraction pipeline processing 2,500+ patterns with 92.8% success rate.
 Automated learning pipelines analyze agent conversations to construct knowledge graphs.